microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/pipeline-templates.md

 ![PowerApps Checker Client Application Registration Overview](https://github.com/microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/raw/master/media/devops/pipeline-templates/app-registration-overview.png)

+#### Retrieve the Ruleset Id

+The final variable we will need in order to invoke PowerApps Checker is **powerAppsChecker.rulesetId**.
+You can use the [Get-PowerAppsCheckerRulesets](https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.checker.powershell/get-powerappscheckerrulesets?view=pa-ps-latest) cmdlet to retrieve the available guids.
+At the time of writing, there are [two rulesets available](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/checker/webapi/overview#rulesets-and-rules).
+The guids will never change, so you are free to store these as a variable to re-use them for your pipelines.

+- **powerAppsChecker.rulesetId**
+  - *083a2ef5-7e0e-4754-9d88-9455142dc08b* for AppSource Certification
+  - *0ad12346-e108-40b8-a956-9a8f95ea18c9* for Solution Checker

 ### Install Sarif Viewer Build Tab

 The PowerApps Checker service will generate a JSON file following the [SARIF](http://docs.oasis-open.org/sarif/sarif/v2.0/sarif-v2.0.html) schema.
 Once we invoke the service from our pipeline, we will want a convenient way to view the results.
-The Microsoft DevLabs team has released an experimental [open-source](https://github.com/microsoft/sarif-azuredevops-extension) Azure DevOps extension for this called [Sarif Viewer Build Tab](https://marketplace.visualstudio.com/items?itemName=sariftools.sarif-viewer-build-tab).
+The Microsoft DevLabs team has released an experimental, [open-source](https://github.com/microsoft/sarif-azuredevops-extension) Azure DevOps extension for this called [Sarif Viewer Build Tab](https://marketplace.visualstudio.com/items?itemName=sariftools.sarif-viewer-build-tab).
 Open that link and install it into your Azure DevOps organization in order to view the results of PowerApps Checker within your Pipeline summary.

 ### Invoke PowerApps Checker From a Test Stage in a Pipeline

 We now have all of the pieces in place to add an additional stage to our Pipeline and start invoking PowerApps Checker.
-Add the following YAML file to your pipelines repository, or if you're referencing ours, update your reference to use the [blog-part-2.1 release](), which contains the newest *test.yml* file.
+Add the following YAML file to your pipelines repository, or if you're referencing ours, update your reference to use the [blog-part-2.1 tag](https://github.com/microsoft-d365-ce-pfe-devops/D365-CE-Pipelines/tree/blog-part-2.1), which contains the newest *test.yml* file.

 ```YAML
 stages: